 you can control the attack, decay, sustain and release. this is called an ADSR envelope.

-use the four color encoders to shape the envelope.
+Use the four color encoders to shape the Envelope.- Blue – Attack

 to add an effect to a sound, press the T3 key.